givp/Facetfinder/README.md

 - Google blog search
 - Delicious tag search

-This repository included the flickr, gdata and feedparse module but you should probably move them to your modules directory
+This repository includes the flickr, gdata and feedparser modules but you should probably move them to your modules directory.

 Make sure you have entered your BING & Flickr API keys in Facetfinder.py